 What does all of this information show us?
 First, realize that the metric we are using is indicative of common behavior in programs, and indicates that a range of optimizations may be applied.
 Certainly, dynamic branch prediction methods result in smaller mispredict rates, but statically predictable execution can be used for a number of optimizations.
 Pettis and Hansen [12] and Hwu and Chang [10] both examined profile optimizations to improve instruction locality.
 They found both basic block reordering algorithms and procedure layout algorithms effective at reducing the instruction cache miss rate.
 In a similar study [3], we showed that profile-based basic block reordering (Branch Alignment) improved dynamic branch prediction and eliminated misfetch penalties.
-Furthermore, Young and Smith [17] have examined static correlated branch prediction techniques that rely on correlated profile information.
+Furthermore, Young and Smith [17] have examined static correlated branch prediction techniques that rely on profile information.
+The "branch classification" prediction scheme proposed by Chang et. al. [7] also takes advantage of branches that can be accurately predicted via profile guided branch prediction using a hybrid static/dynamic branch prediction architecture.
+Lastly, a number of other researchers have examined variants of trace-scheduling to optimize programs given profile information.

-The data presented in §4 illustrates that only a small fraction of branches in any library is used across a number of programs.
+The data presented in §4 illustrates that only a small fraction of any library is used across a number of programs.
 Thus, optimizations using profile information to layout basic blocks and procedures in shared and non-shared libraries should improve the performance of the instruction cache, TLB, virtual memory and physical memory.
 Plus, branch prediction techniques that rely on statically classifying branches and predicting their behavior at compile time can be applied to shared libraries possibly resulting in higher branch prediction accuracies.

 We feel that Table 12 best summarizes the benefits of applying trace scheduling or other profile-directed optimizations to libraries.
-The table shows that even if programmers do not profile their own programs, the overall branch miss rate can be decreased by 7% with very little effort using a profiled pre-optimized library.
+The table shows that even if programmers do not profile their own programs, the branch misprediction rate can be reduced from 28% to 20% with very little effort using a profiled pre-optimized library.
 The improvement is largest for programs that spend more time in libraries.
 For example, more than 90% of the conditional branches executed by ghostview, xfig and xpaint are captured in profiles from other programs.
 These programs show a tremendous improvement in the branch misprediction rate.
 Other programs benefit little from profiled libraries, unless the program itself is profiled.
 This usually occurs because those programs spend little time in library routines.
-If programmers profile their programs, but must use shared libraries, the results of Table 12 indicate that using a profiled pre-optimized shared library results in performance close to perfect profile prediction accuracy.
+If programmers profile their programs, but must use shared libraries, the results of Table 12 indicate that using a profiled pre-optimized shared library results in performance close to perfect prediction accuracy.

-Beside the obvious implications for improvements in shared libraries, the fact that library routines can be accurately predicted by profiles from different applications implies that static branch prediction methods, such as those of Ball and Larus [1], our own method [4] and related methods [14, 16], can be improved.
-Our results indicate several ways to improve the Ball and Larus heuristics for library code, although these changes would only work in specific cases, such as libm, and would not work well for all libraries or branches in the program.
-This points to using a more general technique for heuristic program-based branch prediction, such as ESP.
+Beside the obvious implications for improvements in shared libraries, the fact that information from library routines can be accurately gathered by profiles implies that static branch prediction methods, such as those of Ball and Larus [1], our own method [4] and related methods [14, 16], can be improved.
+Our results indicate several ways to improve the Ball and Larus heuristics for library code.
+Though, these changes would only work in specific cases, such as libm, and would not work well for all libraries or branches in the program.
+This points to using a more general technique for heuristic program-based branch prediction such as ESP.